Mobility-Aware Routing and Caching: A Federated Learning Assisted Approach: Abstract

 \section{Abstract}

-We develop mobility-aware routing and caching strategies to solve the network cost minimization problem for dense small-cell networks.
-The challenge mainly stems from the insufficient backhaul capacity of small-cell networks and the limited storing capacity of small-cell base stations (SBSs).
-The optimization problem is NP-hard since both the mobility patterns of the mobilized users (MUs), as well as the MUs' preference for contents, are unknown.
-To tackle this problem, we start by dividing the entire geographical area into small sections, each of which containing one SBS and several MUs.
-Based on the concept of one-stop-shop (OSS), we propose a federated routing and popularity learning (FRPL) approach in which the SBSs cooperatively learn the routing and preference of their respective MUs, and make caching decision.
-Notably, FRPL enables the completion of the multi-tasks in one shot, thereby reducing the average processing time per global aggregation.
-Theoretical and numerical analyses show the effectiveness of our proposed approach.
+We consider a service cost minimization problem for resource-constrained small-cell networks with caching, where the challenge mainly stems from (i) the insufficient backhaul capacity and limited network bandwidth and (ii) the limited storing capacity of small-cell base stations (SBSs).
+Besides, the optimization problem is NP-hard since both the users' mobility patterns and content preferences are unknown.
+In this paper, we develop a novel mobility-aware joint routing and caching strategy to address the challenges.
+The designed framework divides the entire geographical area into small sections containing one SBS and several MUs.
+Based on the concept of one-stop-shop (OSS), we propose a federated routing and popularity learning (FRPL) approach in which the SBSs cooperatively learn the routing and preference of their respective MUs and make a caching decision.
+The FRPL method completes multiple tasks in one shot, thus reducing the average processing time per global aggregation of learning.
+By exploiting the outcomes of FRPL together with the estimated service edge of SBSs, the proposed cache placement solution greedily approximates the minimizer of the challenging service cost optimization problem.
+Theoretical and numerical analyses show the effectiveness of our proposed approaches.